Blue-Eyed Grass

 • Yes if your space is has good drainage

-Blue-eyed Grass is native to 60% of the United States and the eastern half of Canada.
-It’s amazing that the same plant species can thrive from Maine to Texas.
+Blue-eyed grass is native to 60% of the United States and the eastern half of Canada.
+Amazingly, the same plant species can thrive from Maine to Texas.

 Full sun = more flowers